alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/Final_Annotation.png">
 </center>

 We can now pull all the listed transcript IDs of interest out from the **transcripts.gff** annotation file.
-Save this output to **genes_of_interest.gff** in the "Output" directory.
+Save this to **genes_of_interest.gff** in the "Output" directory.

 ```{bash}
 awk '{print $3}' Output/IRGSP-1.0_IGVlocs.txt | grep -Ff - Source/IRGSP-1.0_representative/transcripts.gff > Output/genes_of_interest.gff